Saint Stephen Parish, New Brunswick

+Saint Stephen is a geographic parish in Charlotte County, New Brunswick, Canada, located in the southwestern corner of the province.

+For governance purposes, almost the entire parish is part of the town of the Municipal District of St. Stephen, with a small area along Moores Mills Lake belonging to the Southwest rural district, both of which are members of the Southwest New Brunswick Service Commission.

-Saint Stephen is a civil parish in Charlotte County, New Brunswick, Canada, located in the southwestern corner of the province.
-It comprises one town, two local service districts (LSDs), and part of a third LSD, all of which are members of the Southwest New Brunswick Service Commission (SNBSC).
+Prior to the 2023 governance reform, it comprised one town, two local service districts (LSDs), and part of a third LSD, all of which were members of the Southwest New Brunswick Service Commission (SNBSC).

 The Census subdivision of the same name includes all of the parish except the town of St. Stephen.

 Origin of name

 Historian William F. Ganong believed the name suggested by other Saint names in the area.
 Five of the original six mainland parishes of Charlotte County used names of major saints recognised by the Church of England: Andrew (Scotland), David (Wales), George (England), Patrick (Ireland), and Stephen.

 History

 Saint Stephen Parish was established in 1786 as one of Charlotte County's original parishes, including Dufferin Parish, but only extending as far north as Hayman Hill and Swede Road.